cBollins/Final-Year-ML-Project/README.md

 ### Beam Production

 The neutrino beam at is created at Fermilab, Illinois, and will be fired 1300km through the Earth's crust in the direction of these LArTPCs in DUNE.
 This is done by firing protons at a target material, which released charged particles ($\pi, K$ primarily).
 These particles are steered by a magnetic horn into a fine beam, they decay shortyl after and release muon neutrinos $\nu_\mu$.
-Reversing magnetic polarity will steer the oppositely charged pions and kaons into the beam, which will decay into antineutrinos.
+Reversing magnetic polarity will steer the oppositely charged pions and kaons into the beam, which will decay into muon antineutrinos.
+This is important, as the motivation is to detect differences between $\nu_\mu \longrightarrow \nu_e$ and $\bar{\nu_\mu} \longrightarrow \bar{\nu_e}$ oscillations.

 ### Near and Far detectors

-In order to observe neutrino oscillations, we need to first observe
+In order to observe neutrino oscillations, we need to first observe the **beam composition** before the neutrinos have had a chance to do so.
+This is why the setup is composed of two detectors, the near detector at the start of the beam, and the far detector at DUNE.
+Neutrino flux is much higher at the near detector, which is why no imaging data is collected there.
+Each image would be highly perturbed by other elementary particles from other interactions.
+The far detector is where we get the most clarity in the images, and where, given an ideal classifier, $\nu_e$ appearance can be observed.

 ## Dataset